Neutral / cushion / high arch

 The outsole of the Pure Chill is covered with an almost plain rubber with reasonably deep flex grooves.
 It is an outsole that helps runners transition from the road to social activities.
 Adidas uses standard blown rubber for enhanced traction.
 A decoupled heel attenuates shock and keeps the momentum going forward after landing.

-The large chunk of Boost midsole leaves no doubt about how responsive the shoe is.
+Same as that in the Adidas Pure Boost, the large chunk of Boost midsole leaves no doubt about how responsive the Pure Boost Chill is.
 This revolutionary midsole foam is made of blown TPU pellets or capsules that lock themselves together as a unit to absorb shock and then translate that impact into a more propulsive run.

 An ultra-breathable mesh that is supported by synthetic overlays, forms a huge part of the upper.
 The honeycomb mesh has large holes for the air to freely move about in the shoe.
 Adidas uses the printed iconic 3-stripe logo as a significant part of the midfoot support.
 A firm heel support reduces risk of heel slippage.